 Turn your spa day into a full day of exploration.
 The bath is perfectly located at the foot of Gellért Hill, surrounded by other key attractions.

-- Climb Gellért Hill: Work off that cake with a 20-minute walk up Gellért Hill.
+• Climb Gellért Hill: Work off that cake with a 20-minute walk up Gellért Hill.
 The paths are well-maintained, and the reward is one of the best panoramic views of Budapest.
 At the top, you’ll find the Citadel (a 19th-century fortress) and the iconic Liberty Statue, a powerful symbol of the city.
-Note that the Citadel itself is undergoing extensive renovation until late 2025.
+Note that the Citadel itself has been undergoing extensive renovation (check for latest status).

 So, what was the verdict from my friends?
 They loved it.
 They saw the flaws—the slightly chaotic changing rooms, the indifferent cashier—but they were completely enchanted by the beauty and the history.
-They understood that Gellért isn’t a sterile, modern spa.
-It’s a grand, crumbling palace you can swim in.
+They understood that Gellért wasn’t a sterile, modern spa.
+It was a grand, crumbling palace you could swim in.

 Your Questions Answered: Gellért Bath FAQ